 How does Blue/Green deployment work with AWS?

 DNS routing through record updates is a common approach to Blue/Green deployments.
-With DNS you can easily switch traffic from the blue environment to the green and vice versa if rollback is necessary.
-Route 53 can be used to perform switch when bringing up the new “green” environment.
-The switch could consist of a single EC2 instance, or an entire ELB.
-The resource record set has to be updated so that it points to the domain/subdomain of the new instance or the new ELB.
-It works for a wide variety of environment configurations, as long as the endpoint is a DNS service or an IP address.
+With DNS, you can easily switch traffic from the blue environment to the green and vice versa if rollback is necessary.
+Route 53 can perform a switch when bringing up the new “green” environment.
+The switch could consist of a single EC2 instance or an entire ELB.
+The resource record set must be updated to point to the domain/subdomain of the new instance or the new ELB.
+It works for various environment configurations if the endpoint is a DNS service or an IP address.

-As an alternative to this DNS approach, we can also use Route 53 with alias resource record sets.
-The traffic can be switched from blue environment to the green environment by updating the alias record of the record set.
-You can easily rollback to blue deployment in case of an error by updating the DNS record.
+We can also use Route 53 with alias resource record sets as an alternative to this DNS approach.
+The traffic can be switched from blue to green by updating the alias record of the record set.
+You can easily roll back to blue deployment by updating the DNS record in case of an error.

 Conclusion:

 Blue/Green deployment operates at its best to enable high availability and continuous delivery.
-It provides a great way to minimize production impact as well as reduces risk by allowing testing prior to the release of a new version to the production environment.
-It simplifies the complexities involved, thereby achieving zero-downtime deployments and a fast rollback mechanism.
-Cloud providers such as AWS provide us the ability to easily create new environments and impart different options to implement Blue/Green deployments.
+It provides a great way to minimize production impact and reduces risk by allowing testing prior to the release of a new version to the production environment.
+It simplifies the complexities involved, achieving zero-downtime deployments and a fast rollback mechanism.
+Cloud providers such as AWS allow us to easily create new environments and impart different options to implement Blue/Green deployments.

 We will be discussing the tools, services, and strategies for Blue/Green deployment with AWS in detail in part 2 of this blog.
 Stay tuned!